 It’s very critical that you ask the company to give references to previous clients.
 You must pay attention to the reviews and ratings of their past clients.
 These testimonials can tell you a lot more about a company than making separate phone calls.
 It’s a great way to figure out how responsive, result-oriented, and reliable the company is.

 What market segments do they serve?

 Most developers and companies define the domain they work with.
 For robust Android app development, you need to be aware of that.
 If they specialize in your niche, you can expect to get the best services.

 Another important determinant is checking the experience of the company.
 You can find that out by reading the case studies on their company’s blog and their portfolio.
 They must have more than 5 years of experience in the field, and they must be aware of the industry’s best practices.

-Looking at what technologies a company uses can tell you a lot about their services.
-Along with knowing the industry best practices, they must use the latest stack of technology to develop an app that pleases your audience.
+Looking at what technologies a company uses can tell you a lot about its services.
+Along with knowing the industry’s best practices, they must use the latest stack of technology to develop an app that pleases their audience.

 Spell out your needs before hiring them so that both of you can be on the same page.
 It’s a real waste of time to find out later on at the stage of development that the company doesn’t use the tech stack you wanted.

 This is a critical question.
 Whenever you are hiring an IT vendor, IP (Intellectual property) protection is very significant.
 When it’s a matter of security, we recommend hiring a company than a freelance developer.